Student Research Opportunities

 Center for Applied Research

-Established in 2010 and led by Dr. Mark Chun, the Center for Applied Research seeks to provide thought leadership among business professionals and academics alike.
+Established in 2010 and led by Dr. Nelson Granados, the Center for Applied Research seeks to provide thought leadership among business professionals and academics alike.
 With a focus on values-centered leadership and social responsibility, the center endeavors to bridge the gap between business theory and business practice.

 School of Law